CrucialE/React-Entry-Test-Scandiweb/README.md

 1. Download or pull the repo to local machine and open it in the code editor of choice.

-2. Ensure to also start the junior-react-endpoint server on another port:4000
+2. Ensure to also start the # GraphQL endpoint for Junior Developer position in Scandiweb on another port:4000

 ### Serving the Static Server